 (to be honest I used what I had on hand so I can’t give you actual yardage, but a yard will give you a lot)

-Now to prepare your burlap.
-Cut your burlap into a size that is easy to manage–I did them about the size of the a sheet of paper.
+For regular burlap (unlaminated) you will need to do a little preparation.
+Don’t worry, it’s pretty simple.
+Cut your burlap into a size that is easy to manage–I cut mine about the size of the a sheet of paper.
 Pour some Modge Podge into a cup and add a tablespoon of water to thin it a little.
-Apply a thin coat Modge Podge to the burlap–this will stiffen it, but leave it soft enough to work with.
+Apply a thin coat Modge Podge to the burlap–this will stiffen it, but still leave it soft enough to work with.
 Set aside to dry.

-While your burlap is drying you can trace your paper flower (the one you cut before) onto the cardboard to make a pattern.
+While your burlap is drying you can trace your paper flowers (the ones you cut before) onto the cardboard to make a pattern.

-Once the burlap has dried you can trace your flower pattern onto the burlap using the Sharpie and cardboard pattern.
+Once the burlap has dried ( or using the laminated burlap), trace your flower pattern onto the burlap using the Sharpie and cardboard pattern.
 Choose the size you want to make, and trace 3 of the same size flowers for each single completed flower.
 I traced multiples of three, cut them all out and put them in a pile.

 Take three flowers from your pile.
 Set two aside.
 Plug in your glue gun.